Payment Models & Accountability

 - Be signed by the individual patient or his or her legal representative and be made available for the records of the primary care provider or agent of the primary care provider;

 - Allow either party to terminate the agreement on written notice to the other party;

 - Describe the scope of the primary care services that are covered by the periodic fee;

 - Specify the periodic fee for ongoing care under the agreement;

 - Specify the duration of the agreement, any automatic renewal periods, and require that no more than twelve (12) months of the periodic fee be paid in advance.
 Upon discontinuing the agreement all unearned funds, as determined by the lesser of normal undiscounted fee-for-service charges that would have been billed in place of the agreement or the remainder of the membership contract, are returned to the patient; and

 - Prominently state in writing that the agreement is not health insurance.

-The MAFP is supportive of legislation at the federal level that would clarify that a DPC is not health insurance.
-Federal lawmakers are aware of the growing interest in the direct primary care model and have introduced legislation.
-AAFP story on legislation in Congress.
+The MAFP is supportive of legislation at the federal level to clarify that a DPC is not health insurance.

 If you’re considering a position as an employee of a hospital, health system, or physician group, it’s important to know the basics before you negotiate an employment agreement.
 A health care transactional attorney can help you review a specific employment agreement in detail to be sure it is fair, appropriate and represents your best interests.
 More information from AAFP